-Province of Alberta DOT Shipping Regulations, Limitations, Rules, and Laws for the Trucking of Oversize and Over Weight Loads Over the Roads and Highways in the Province of Alberta
+Alberta Transport Regulations, Permits, Limitations, Rules, and Laws for Trucking of Oversize and Overweight Loads

 Below are the legal load limits by Alberta DOT

-- Length: The overall maximum length allowed in Alberta without a permit is 23 meters (75′ 3″).
+- Length: The maximum length allowed in Alberta without a permit is 23 meters (75′ 3″).

 - Width: The maximum width allowed is 2.6 meters (8′ 6″‘).